All Episodes

 I think he wins in the Supreme Court because the left will go judge shopping, probably to the Ninth Circuit.

-Okay, goes to the Ninth Circuit, which will gets overturned eighty percent of the time anyway, makes it to the Supreme Court.
+Okay, goes to the Ninth Circuit, which gets overturned 80% of the time anyway, makes it to the Supreme Court.

 I don't think the Supreme Court can ignore that issue, do you?

-I mean, you never know what the court's gonna do, but I don't.
+I mean, you never know what the court's going to do, but I don't.

-Understand there'll be a few steps in the in in along that path.
+Understand there'll be a few steps along that path.

 The Senate's likely to do something as well.